Brand identity for the most popular bar at The Ohio State University.

 One of the staples of Ohio State culture is the disdain for their rival school, University of Michigan.
 They often go as far as crossing out the letter 'M' anywhere it may appear.
 It would only make sense for this crossed out 'M' to become part of the graphic language for one of the biggest bars at OSU.

-The new logotype found on the right has the deadpan confidence of a loud mouthed frat boy.
-In addition, some technical fixes were made in the logo update to create a more pleasing composition and a clearer typographical hierarchy.
+The new logotype has the bold in-your-face confidence of a drunk fraternity pledge.
+In addition, some technical fixes were made to create a more pleasing composition and a clearer typographical hierarchy.

 The dynamic 'M' mark can stretch to any height needed.
 This is a not-so-subtle nod to the "On High" part of the bar's name.
 It can take full advantage of wherever it is needed to be with absolutely no wasted space.